Guidance Note - Youth and Social Sectors

 Inspiration for a Theory of Change (TOC) on Social Sectors

-The following figure illustrates some of the key features and causalities important for youth, which should be considered when developing a ToC and a results chain for a social sector engagement.
-As such, the ToC is intended to provide inspiration, and it is a supplement to the development of the sector specific ToC and not a stand-alone tool, nor is it a by youth tool.
-It is intended for inspiration in the youth situational analysis and understanding of the background against which youth mainstreaming and youth engagement should be formulated, planned and implemented.
-See also aid management guidelines: Guidelines for Country Strategic Frameworks, Programmes and Projects, November 2020.
+The ToC is intended to provide inspiration, and it is a supplement to the development of the sector specific ToC and not a stand-alone tool, nor is it a by youth tool.
+It is intended for inspiration in the youth situational analysisand understanding of the background against which youth mainstreaming and youth engagement should be formulated, planned and implemented.
+See also aid management guidelines: Guidelines for Country Strategic Frameworks, Programmes and Projects.

 Youth Assessment Tools: Social Services